balmas/alpheios-simple-demo/README.md

 This repository demonstrates how the [Alpheios Embedded Library](https://github.com/alpheios-project/embed-lib) can be used in a [GitHub pages](https://pages.github.com/) site using a default responsive theme.

-The embedded library is added to the page in the default layout.html, via the following lines:
+The embedded library is added to the page in the default layout (in [_layouts/default.html](_layouts/default.html)), via the following lines:

 ```
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/alpheios-embedded@1.0.0-beta.0/dist/style/style.css"/>